-A deficit of \$204k is being forecast for 2014-15.
+A deficit of \$163k is being forecast for 2015-16.
 The operating deficit measures the difference between operating revenue and expenses for the period.
 The Council's long-term financial sustainability is dependent on ensuring that, on average over time, its expenses are less than its revenue.

-Council's revenue in 2014-15 includes \$2.057M proposed to be raised from general and other rates.
-This is based on an increase of 2.2%.
+Council's revenue in 2015-16 includes \$2.108M proposed to be raised from general and other rates.
+This is based on an increase of 2.5%.
 There is little forecast growth expected for the region.
-Accordingly no increases to rates revenue has been factored in for growth.
+Accordingly no increases to rates revenue have been factored in for growth.